TanjaKec/rtoolbox/content/module1/UseR/_index.en.markdown

 ## [11]   5.00   5.00   5.00 252.50 502.50 752.50
 ```

-##### Accessing Vector’s Elements
+##### Accessing A Vector’s Elements

 To access a specific element of a vector you would <span style="color:red">use index inside a single square bracket **[]** operator</span>.
 The following shows how to obtain a vector member.
-The vector index is 1-based, thus use the index position 4 to access the fourth element.
+The vector index is 1-based, thus use index position 4 to access the fourth element.

 ```r